Local Government Records Management Improvement Fund (LGRMIF)

 May we submit faxes or copies of vendor quotes?

-No, you must submit any materials from vendors or consultants as attachments in eGrants in one or more of the following formats: Microsoft Word (DOC or DOCX), Excel (XLS), Portable Document Format (PDF), JPEG, BMP, or PNG.
+No, you must submit any materials from vendors or consultants as attachments in eGrants in one or more of the following formats: Microsoft Word (DOC), Excel (XLS), Portable Document Format (PDF), JPEG, BMP, or PNG.

 Are photographs helpful for documenting the extent of a records problem?